IBM-Blockchain/blockchain-vscode-extension/client/README.md

 ![Edit blockchain connection](client/media/edit_connection.gif)

 ### Debugging a smart contract
 Debugging your smart contract allows you to run through the smart contract transactions with breakpoints and output, to ensure your transaction works as intended.
-Before debugging your smart contract, run the **generate test**, or only the instantiate transaction can be debugged.
 To debug your smart contract follow these steps:

-1. Open your smart contract project, and ensure you are connected to the `local_fabric` connection.
+1. Open your smart contract project, ensure you are connected to the `local_fabric` connection and the `local_fabric` is in development mode.
 2. Open the debug view in Visual Studio Code using the left-hand navigation bar.
 3. Select the `Debug Smart Contract` configuration by using the dropdown in the upper-left.
 4. Package and install the smart contract by clicking the **play** button.